 Sodium: 162mg

 Ranch dressing is a popular, fan favorite condiment that’s used for a topping on salads, dipping sauces for veggies and wings, and so much more.
-Enjoying a homemade ranch and being aware of the ingredients of store-bought options is a sure fire way to no longer wonder is ranch keto.
+Enjoying homemade ranch and knowing the ingredients of store-bought versions ensures you won’t need to question whether ranch is keto-friendly.

 Buttermilk Ranch: Is It Keto?